g45t345rt/superkv/readme.md

 ## Why / Limits / Warning

-I have no prior knowledge in making a database interface and this is the best I could come up with.
+- I made this because wanted to have more control over the KV storage.
-I made this because wanted to have more control over the KV storage.
+- If you have ideas or you know how to optimize/fix things please help :)
-If you have ideas or you know how to optimize/fix things please help :)
+- KV uses lexicographical order ascending only so if you want to sort descending...
-KV uses lexicographical order ascending only so if you want to sort descending you have to...
+- I have no prior knowledge in making a database interface and this is the best I could come up with.

 ## How to use it